 Courtesy of Amerks.com

-ROCHESTER, N.Y. – The Rochester Americans are pleased to announce that the team will induct forwards Val James and Jason Pominville into the Amerks Hall of Fame as the Class of 2023.
+ROCHESTER, N.Y. – The Rochester Americans will induct forwards Val James and Jason Pominville into the Amerks Hall of Fame as the Class of 2023.
 Unanimously selected for induction by the Amerks Hall of Fame Committee, James and Pominville will take their rightful place in the prestigious club during a pregame ceremony on Friday, Jan.
 27 when Rochester hosts the Charlotte Checkers at 7:05 p.m. at The Blue Cross Arena.

 James, the first American-born black player in Amerks and NHL history, appeared in 253 games with the Amerks from 1980-81 to 1984-85 and was a fan favorite over his five seasons with the club.